Divy1211/AoE2DE_UGC_Guide/docs/general/xs/programmer.md

 | Equal To                 | `a == b`   |
 | Not Equal To             | `a != b`   |

+!!! info "Relational Operators on Strings"
-Note: These relational operators also work on strings, for example `a < b` tells you if `a` lexicographically preceeds `b`.
+    These relational operators also work on strings, for example `a < b` tells you if `a` lexicographically preceeds `b`.

 ### 4.6.
 Boolean Operations
 | **Operation**| **Syntax** |